Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                      ```

 ## Problems
 One of the main problems we encountered during this assignment involved using IntelliJ IDEA after becoming more familiar with Eclipse.
-Initially, setting up IntelliJ was challenging because my project was configured by default with Java 24, which caused runtime crashes and build errors, stating, "Release version 24 not supported."
+Initially, setting up IntelliJ was challenging because our project was configured by default with Java 24, which caused runtime crashes and build errors, stating, "Release version 24 not supported."
 It took careful observation and trial and error to realize this issue was tied to the SDK version.
 We then navigated through the unfamiliar IDE menus.
-My project used Amazon Corretto 17, an alternative JDK, which required me to ensure compatibility and configure the project accordingly.
+My project used Amazon Corretto 17, an alternative JDK, which required us to ensure compatibility and configure the project accordingly.

 Another significant hurdle was setting up JUnit tests.
 Unlike Eclipse, IntelliJ IDEA doesn't automatically include JUnit support in plain Java projects.
 Initially, we couldn’t run tests because no visible play button or test runner configuration was available.
 It required close attention to IntelliJ’s menus and directories, marking the test directory explicitly as the "Test Sources Root," manually adding the JUnit library dependencies, and configuring run profiles correctly.
 These detailed configuration steps required careful observation and referencing documentation to finally see the green play button appear and successfully run the tests.